 Terje Olsen is co-editor for the book “Disability Hate Speech”.
 This is the first book to solely and explicitly focus on hate speech against disabled people.
-It seeks to explain the phenomena, its importance, what laws govern it and how it differs from other types of hate speech.
+It seeks to explain the phenomena, its importance, what laws govern it and how it differs from other forms of hate speech.

 This report focuses on the circumstances of non-citizen ex-Gaza Palestinian refugees living inside refugee camps in Jordan.
 Combining statistical and qualitative data, it demonstrates that ex-Gazans in Jerash camp are significantly poorer and that their pattern and type of employment differs from ex-Gazans and citizen refugees elsewhere.
 The report explores the work and livelihood practices of ex-Gazans in Jerash camp in order to better understand how their non-citizen status and location in Jerash camp intersect to exacerbate their poor socio-economic conditions.